- Introduction

 Patents and trade secrets are two key ways to protect your business’s intellectual property and gain a competitive advantage.
 On one hand, a patent can be best suited for protecting an invention or a unique product that is difficult to replicate.
 On the other hand, a trade secret is best for protecting confidential information that gives a business a competitive edge, for example, manufacturing processes.

-Ultimately, choosing between a patent and a trade secret will depend on the type of information to protect and the business goals, as well as having a clear insight into both the benefits and drawbacks of each.
+Ultimately, choosing between a patent and a trade secret will depend on the type of information to protect and the business goals, as well as having a clear insight into the benefits and drawbacks of each.